 Sports Betting in Florida

 As far as a widespread legalization of sports betting, Florida does not appear likely to expand its gambling options any time soon.
-There have been no efforts to introduce sports betting legislation and I have heard no rumors that anyone is even considering introducing such legislation.
+There have been no efforts to introduce sports betting legislation and there have been no recent efforts to legalize sports betting.

 A report from Eilers & Krejcik Gaming listed the 32 states most likely to legalize sports betting within five years of a Supreme Court ruling overturning the federal prohibition of sports betting.
-Florida was not included in that list, but was included in a supplemental list of 12 additional states likely to legalize sports betting within seven years of such a ruling.
-The Supreme Court did turn over the federal prohibition in 2018, but Florida law must also change before we’ll be able to bet on sports with licensed sportsbooks.
+Florida was not included in that list, but it was included in a supplemental list of 12 additional states likely to legalize sports betting within seven years of such a ruling.

 Is it legal to bet online in Florida?

 It depends on what your definition of “legal” is.
 A few forms of online betting are explicitly legal in Florida (horses, greyhounds, fantasy and skill).
-It is clearly illegal to operate a casino, card room or any other business that accepts wagers without the proper licensing.
+It is clearly illegal to operate an online casino, card room or any other business that accepts wagers without the proper licensing.

 What isn’t clear is whether or not it is a crime to place bets online at unlicensed betting sites.
 The key text in Florida’s gambling laws reads as follows: